moppr/CS388/README.md

-# Project 2 - *SimpleTweet*
+# Project 2 - *Name of App Here*

-**SimpleTweet** is an android app that allows a user to view their Twitter timeline.
+**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **3** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

+- [x] User can **compose and post a new tweet**
-- [x] User can **sign in to Twitter** using OAuth login
+  - [x] User can click a “Compose” icon in the Action Bar on the top right
-- [x]	User can **view tweets from their home timeline**
+  - [x] User can then enter a new tweet and post this to twitter
-  - [x] User is displayed the username, name, and body for each tweet
-  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [x] User is taken back to home timeline with **new tweet visible** in timeline
-- [x] User can refresh tweets timeline by pulling down to refresh
+  - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [ ] User is using **"Twitter branded" colors and styles**
-- [ ] Links in tweets are clickable and will launch the web browser
+- [ ] User can click links in tweets launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
+- [ ] User can **select "reply" from detail view to respond to a tweet**
+- [ ] The "Compose" action is moved to a FloatingActionButton instead of on the AppBar
-- [ ] User can see embedded image media within the tweet detail view
+- [ ] Compose tweet functionality is build using modal overlay
-- [ ] User can watch embedded video within the tweet
+- [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
-- [ ] User can open the twitter app offline and see last loaded tweets
+- [ ] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
-- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+- [ ] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
+If saved, the draft should then be **persisted to disk** and can later be resumed from the compose view.
+- [ ] Enable your app to receive implicit intents from other apps.
+When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.

 The following **additional** features are implemented: